 As described earlier, each higher-level platform (be it a Community Platform or the Clouds Infrastructure Platform) must integrate with a number of capabilities and services provided by the EGI Core Infrastructure Platform.
 The EGI Cloud Infrastructure Platform plays a pioneering role in this context, as it is the first well-defined platform within the EGI community that integrates in the desired way with the EGI Core Infrastructure Platform.

-with Cloud aspects: EGI formally certifies sites ready for integration into the federated production infrastructure.
+Extend site certification procedures with Cloud aspects: EGI formally certifies sites ready for integration into the federated production infrastructure.
 This procedure needs to be extended to be able to include sites into the production infrastructure that expose Cloud resources.
 Volunteer Cloud Resource providing sites will work with the EGI Operations team to evaluate the necessary changes, work with the OMB to approve these changes, and eventually start taking sites through the certification process into production.

 Virtual Organisation management & AAI